aliciamchen/hierarchical-teaching/experiments/teacher/README.md

+# Pilots

 ## Pilot 1 (2022-05-19)

 - 30 participants
 - 0.01 cost weight
 - max 30 examples
 - 0.1 bonus threshold

 ## Pilot 2 (2022-05-22)

 - 30 participants
 - 0.02 cost weight
 - max 25 examples (0.5/0.02)
 - 0.05 bonus threshold
 - added reminder to consider student feedback
 - Issues
   - on 2 & 8 trials, impossible to get a bonus

 ## Pilot 3 (2022-05-23)

 - 120 participants
 - 0.01 cost weight
 - max 30 examples
 - 0.05 bonus threshold

 ## Pilot 4 (2022-06-08)

 - 30 participants
 - reframe prior by telling students that they have randomly sampled some turtles from the island, but that their samples are not necessarily representative of the island composition
 - change island compositions to 0.3 and 0.7